-Kayla’s cycling buddy, Francie, will be atop a trusty Surly Straggler 650b fitted with the Split Belt Pro.
+Veer's Creative Director, Kayla Lopez, and her cycling buddy, Francie, will be embarking on a 7 day, 360+ mile Split Belt Pro Tour to the Oregon Outback!
+Francie will be atop a trusty Surly Straggler 650b fitted with the Split Belt Pro.
 We were stoked to finally fit a Surly Straggler with our belt drivetrain!
 We have gotten a lot of inquiries from the Surly community about converting to our belt drive system and were excited to see how it would work out.
 The bike came to us as a full build, making it an easier build than the Sage, but we still modified the bike significantly.
 Here’s the down and dirty for this build (arrows represent changes) .

 - Surly Straggler 650b Frame and Fork

 - Sram Rival 2x11 → Alfine 11 speed